mrpg/doubleauction/README.md

 can pipe several instances of `doubleauction` together -- and if my code is correct, no equilibrium should ever be found after the first stage.)

-This program asserts optimality (i.e. there is no higher feasible quantity) and feasibility (i.e. individual rationality when transacting at some price) and aborts if they are not met.
+This program asserts *feasibility* (i.e. individual rationality when transacting at some price) and approximate *optimality* (i.e. there is no higher feasible quantity) and aborts if they are not met.
+If quantity is integral, the optimality check is exact.
 Still, there is no guarantee and use of this program is entirely without warranty.

 ## Example markets